Ultimate Guide On How to Spend Two Days in Bruges, Belgium

 Belgium Waffle

-Savor a Belgian Waffle from a local cafรฉ.
-Choose from an assortment of toppings, from fresh fruit to Belgian chocolate.
+Savor a Belgian Waffle from a local café.
+Choose from a variety of toppings, including fresh fruit and Belgian chocolate.

 - Recommendation: Try a waffle with strawberries and whipped cream from Chez Albert